Holly-808/ACC102_Individual_task/README.md

 ## 7. Conclusion

-The analysis shows that larger firms achieve higher profitability and efficiency but also face higher financial risk.
-Investors should consider the trade-off between return and risk when making decisions.
+The analysis shows that larger firms achieve higher profitability and efficiency, as reflected in increasing ROA and ROE.
+However, they also rely more on leverage, indicating higher financial risk.
+Smaller firms demonstrate more unstable performance, with negative profit margins in some cases.
+Although regression results suggest a positive relationship between leverage and profitability, the findings are not statistically significant due to the small sample size.
+Overall, investors should consider the trade-off between profitability and risk when making investment decisions.

 ---